 In recent years, there have been a number of significant changes in the rules and regulations around group benefits, especially with the passing of the Affordable Care Act (sometimes referred to as Obamacare).
 To maximize your business’ cost efficiency, you’ll need to understand the new opportunities made available under this act, as well as how to react in the face of some new challenges.
 Fortunately, we’re here to help.

-Taylor Online Benefits has been helping businesses in South Carolina to find group benefit plans that are both effective and affordable since well before the passing of the Affordable Care Act.
-Our experience and expertise has also been essential in helping our clients adjust to a changing marketplace with some new regulations.
+Taylor Online Benefits has been helping businesses in South Carolina find group benefits plans that are both effective and affordable since well before the passing of the Affordable Care Act.
+Our experience and expertise have also been essential in helping our clients adjust to a changing marketplace with some new regulations.

 Don’t worry: it’s easier than it sounds.
 We’ll work closely with you to explore:

-Are you looking for a South Carolina Group Health Insurance & Employee Benefit Plans?
+Are you looking for a South Carolina Group Health Insurance & Employee Benefits Plan?
 Click the quote button to get an instant quote.

-Healthcare specialists typically grant financial assistance to hospitalized patients who require financial assistance under comprehensive insurance plans in the United States.
-South Carolina citizens are required to obtain health insurance under the Affordable Care Act, popularly known as Obamacare.
-On the other hand, South Carolina state law does not require companies to offer group health plans to their employees.
+South Carolina residents must obtain health insurance per the rules of the Affordable Care Act, popularly known as Obamacare.
+While South Carolina state law does not require companies to offer group health plans to their employees, the ACA stipulates that every company with more than 50 workers must.
 Below are some of the most frequently asked questions regarding health insurance.

-The basic idea behind a big group health plan is that it covers an organization with more than 50 employees.
-It is important to note that large group health plans are not legally restricted in terms of the number of employees covered.
-Whatever the size or sector of your business, you can acquire group health insurance to protect your employees.
-An individual health insurance policy may be more appropriate for beneficiaries with specialized needs and risks.
+The basic idea behind a large group health plan is that it covers an organization with more than 50 employees.
+There is no maximum number for coverage, so whatever the size or sector of your business, you can acquire group health insurance to protect your employees.
+Because the insurer can spread the risks among a larger group, these policies are often less costly than those for small groups or individuals.

 In South Carolina, the following businesses provide Small Business Group Health Insurance:

-Employees are becoming more appreciative of benefit packages on the job.
-As a result, firms provide reasonable health and retirement programs to their employees.
+Employees are becoming better informed about the potential for employer-sponsored benefits packages.
+As a result, more companies provide reasonable health and retirement programs for their employees.
 Small and big organizations can make use of the following benefits:

 We’re ready to help!
 Call today: 800-903-6066